Phillezi/kthcloud-cli/README.md

 ##### Compose parse command

 Parses a Docker Compose file and prints the Services, Envs, Ports and Volumes.
+And prints out the resulting deployments.

 #### Update command